CV examples

 Download this Hairdresser CV sample in PDF

-Olivia showcases five years of experience in delivering exceptional hairstyling services in this hairdresser CV example.
+Olivia showcases five years of experience in delivering exceptional hairstyling services in this hair stylist CV sample.
 She includes essential industry-specific skills supported by relevant work achievements and qualifications.
-She uses a professional hair stylist CV format for the UK that illustrates her dedication and proficiency from a hair stylist to a senior role, which reflects her career progression.
+The professional hair stylist CV format for the UK illustrates dedication and proficiency, which reflects an upward career progression.

 Start now